wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

 #### Proxy Queue Issues: Bursty Data

 This can be related to either of the two points above.
 If your rate of data is very bursty, you may also experience queueing.
 "Burstiness" means that data is sent in bursts rather than being sent evenly over time.
 For instance, the average PPS (points per second) over a minute may be 1000.
-That could be the result of 1000 data points sent for each of the 60 seconds within that minute.
-But, that could also be the result of 60,000 data points sent at one particular second within that minute and no data sent for the rest of the minute.
-Since rate limits are set assuming a steady rate, that burst of 60,000 PPS for that one second will result in data being queued.
+* That could be the result of 1000 data points sent for each of the 60 seconds within that minute.
+* That could also be the result of 60,000 data points sent at one particular second within that minute and no data sent for the rest of the minute.

+Because rate limits are set assuming a steady rate, that burst of 60,000 PPS for that one second will result in data being queued.

-Troubleshooting & Further Investigation:
+**Troubleshooting & Further Investigation**

-The Received Points/Distributions/Spans Max Burst Rate (top 20) charts in the Wavefront Service and Proxy Data dashboard provides insight into the burstiness of your data rate.
+1. Explore the **Received Points/Distributions/Spans Max Burst Rate (top 20)** charts in the **Wavefront Service and Proxy Data** dashboard provides to understand the burstiness of your data rate.
 The queuing ability of the Proxy normally helps smooth out the data rate through momentary queuing.
-However, if you find that the Proxy queues sustain and continue to grow, the overall data ingest rate is too high.
-You can either reduce the ingest rate or request that the backend limit be raised (possibly resulting in overages).
+2. If you find that the Proxy queues sustain and continue to grow, then the overall data ingest rate is too high.
+3. Either reduce the ingest rate or request that the backend limit be raised (possibly resulting in overages).

 #### Proxy Queue Issues: Memory Buffer